 May 5, 1862 — Clash at Williamsburg

-Hooker’s division led the Union advance on the morning of May 5, but the Rebel defenders quickly repulsed the Yankees.
+Hooker’s division led the Union advance on the morning of May 5, but the Confederate defenders quickly repulsed the Federals.
 Longstreet then ordered a counterattack that threatened to overrun Hooker, who had been expecting support on his right from Smith’s division.
 Unbeknownst to Hooker, however, Sumner had ordered Smith to halt his advance against the Confederate line, thus leaving Hooker to fight it out on his own.
-Hooker’s position became highly tenuous until Brigadier General Philip Kearny arrived with his brigade and rallied the faltering Yankees.
+Hooker’s position became highly tenuous until Brigadier General Philip Kearny arrived with his brigade and rallied the faltering Federals.
 Kearny personally led a counterattack that stabilized the Union lines and stymied the Confederate advance.

 Hancock Occupies Abandoned Redoubts